Paul Barry

-Paul James Barry (born 24 February 1952) is an English-born, Australian-based journalist, newsreader and television presenter, who has won many awards for his investigative reporting.
-He previously worked for the BBC on numerous programs, before emigrating to Australia.
+Paul James Barry (born 24 February 1952) is an English-born, Australia-based journalist, newsreader and television presenter, known to Australian and British audiences for his television reports and his semi-serious comments on current news, which concern various topics, including politics (mostly debunking conservatives lies), sports, entertainment, music, cinema and television.
+He has won many awards for his investigative reporting and he has previously worked for the BBC on numerous programs, before emigrating to Australia.

-Biography

 Early life

+Barry was raised in Underriver and attended Solefield School and Sevenoaks School.

-Barry studied philosophy, politics and economics at the University of Oxford.
+He studied philosophy, politics and economics at the University of Oxford.
+At Exeter College, Oxford, he captained the university golf team.

+Career

-Early career
+Early career in London

 Barry started his journalistic career in London as an economics correspondent for the weekly magazine Investors Chronicle.
 In 1978, he joined the BBC as a reporter for The Money Programme, Newsnight, and then Panorama.

+Australian television

-In 1986, he moved to Australia and started work with the Australian Broadcasting Corporation.
+In 1986, Barry moved to Australia and started work with the Australian Broadcasting Corporation (ABC).

-Four Corners

 From 1987 to 1994, Barry worked as an investigative reporter for the ABC's flagship current affairs program Four Corners specialising in economic matters, government departmental failures and corporate governance.
-A series of reports on disgraced businessman Alan Bond (and his company Bond Corporation) brought his work to national prominence in 1993.
-He also wrote the book The Rise and Fall of Alan Bond and a TV report on the Wittenoom industrial disaster, "Blue Death".
+A series of reports on disgraced businessman Alan Bond and his company Bond Corporation brought his work to national prominence in 1993.
+He also wrote a report called Blue Death on the Wittenoom industrial disaster.

-Seven Network programs and Media Watch

-In 1995, Barry joined the Seven Network to present a short-lived news program The Times.
-He was later the presenter of the current affairs program Witness in 1997.
-He then returned to the ABC to host Media Watch program in 2000.
-He was effectively sacked from this show by ABC head Jonathan Shier after a controversial interview with ABC chairman Donald McDonald on the subject of government funding for the ABC.
-However, in August 2010, Barry acted as Media Watch's temporary host for three months while Jonathan Holmes took long-service leave.
+In 1995, Barry joined the Seven Network to present short-lived news program The Times.
+He was the presenter of the current affairs program Witness in 1997.

+Barry returned to the ABC to host the Media Watch program in 2000.
+He was effectively fired from this show by ABC managing director Jonathan Shier after a controversial interview with ABC chairman Donald McDonald on the subject of government funding for the ABC.

-Alan Bond, Sydney Morning Herald and 60 Minutes
+In 2004, he moved to the Nine Network to work as an investigative reporter for 60 Minutes.
+However, in August 2010, Barry acted as the temporary host of Media Watch for three months while Jonathan Holmes took long-service leave.

+On 3 July 2013, Barry returned as the host of Media Watch following the Jonathan Holmes's decision to leave the show.

+On 6 August 2021, Barry was injured when he was hit by a car while bicycling to work, causing him to take some time off Media Watch to recover from his injuries.
+While he recovered the program was hosted by Jeremy Fernandez and Janine Perrett.
+Barry subsequently returned to hosting the program on 30 August 2021.
+He presented his last Media Watch episode on 2 December 2024.